scales Laws & Regulations See also:

 N.J.
 Legal Services Directory - LSNJ provides free help for low-income individuals and families with civil law problems.
 Site includes information on LSNJ's telephone hotline.

 N.J.
 Statutes - The most current official text of the laws of New Jersey.
-Search by keywords, phrases, or citation number (put citation number in quotes).
+Browse by citation number, or search by keywords, phrases, or citation number (put citation number in quotes).
 (State of New Jersey)

 Representing Yourself In Court - Forms, kits, and brochures for people who choose to represent themselves in a New Jersey court.
 (State of New Jersey)